Background: Data Analytics

-The ability to create and build better algorithms to deal with big data is another very valuable skills for managers in any industry.
+The ability to create better algorithms to deal with big data is another very valuable skills for managers.
 That’s where recommender systems come into play!
 Recommender systems are systems that rely on algorithms trained on correlational data to recommend the most relevant products to a customer.
-For example: when a guest is browsing through Booking.com or any other OTA, a recommender system will present to different potential guests, different choices of hotels based on data collected online.
+For example: when a guest is browsing through Booking.com, a recommender system will present to different potential guests, different choices of hotels based on data collected online.
 It allows to predict customer behaviour and increase the chance of sales conversion.
-And yes the quality of the system’s algorithm depends on the quality (and quantity) of the data scientists working on it.
+The quality of the system’s algorithm depends on the quality (and quantity) of the data scientists working on it.
 Managers who assume large volumes of data can be translated into insights without hiring employees who have the ability to trace causal effects in that data are highly mistaken…

 Big data itself is unlikely to be valuable.
 It is only when combined with managerial, engineering and analytic skills that becoming relevant and worthful.
-Processing skills (understanding and drawing actionable insights) are definitely more important than the data itself in creating value for any businesses.
+Processing skills (understanding and drawing actionable insights) are definitely more important than the data itself.
+It creates value for any businesses.

 Sources: (Anya Lambrecht & Catherine Tucker; 2015)

 Need help with your Hotel Budget 2019 or forecasting your future revenue?
-Contact us today and let’s schedule a call to see how Catala Consulting can help you optimize your revenue performance in your hotel, apartment or restaurant.
+Contact us today and let’s schedule a call to see how Catala Consulting can help you optimize your revenue performance.

 Don’t forget to follow us on Facebook and Linkedin!